 Bril, V, England, JD, Franklin, GM.
-"Evidence-based guideline: treatment of painful diabetic neuropathy—report of the American Association of Neuromuscular and Electrodiagnostic Medicine, the American Academy of Neurology, and the American Academy of Physical Medicine & Rehabilitation".
+"Evidence-based guideline: treatment of painful diabetic neuropathy—report of the American Association of Neuromuscular and Electrodiagnostic Medicine, the American Academy of Neurology, and the American Academy of Physical Medicine & Rehabilitation.
+American Academy of Neurology; American Association of Neuromuscular and Electrodiagnostic Medicine; American Academy of Physical Medicine and Rehabilitation.".
 Muscle Nerve. vol. 43.
 2011. pp. 910-7.

 Copyright © 2017, 2013 Decision Support in Medicine, LLC.
 All rights reserved.